jjdaurora/coding-log/README.md

 # coding-log
 A public log of my progress as a developer in 2018.

+## 10 Jan 2018
+_projects:_
+- mySQL
+_topics:_ SQL Basics

+_progress:_

+In my pursuit of becoming a full-stack developer, I've finally made it SQL!
+The first thing I did: download Sequel Pro.
+The next thing I did: learn important mySQL basics such as:

+- CREATE, USE, PRIMARY KEYS, AUTO INCREMENTING INTS, AND MORE

 ## 2 - 6 Jan 2018
 _projects:_
 - LIRI - a command line language recognition tool ran on node.js